 - Did it leave them with a question, some action they want to take, something they remembered and want to share in return?

-Example of a short personal story
+Example of a short personal story script and audio file

 One of my most striking memories from elementary school was my first day in 4th grade.
 I was late a few minutes for the first day.
 The office told me to go up three flights of stairs and down the hallway to the corner room.
 The name of my teacher would be on the door, Mrs. Shook.
 The hallways were quiet and empty, all the students were already in their classrooms.
 It was an old building and the hallways were not well lit.
 The door was closed, and I had to knock.
 The teacher opened the door and said, “Oh my, we will have to find a desk for you as they are all taken.
 Just sit on this chair until the janitor can bring one.”
 The chair was in the back of the room and all the students had turned around in their desks to look at me.
 The desks, well you may know the kind that have the chair attached to them.
 The teacher was taking roll call and continued down her list.
 When she got to my name and I held up my arm, she said, “Oh you aren’t related to Larry are you?” in a not very welcoming tone.
 I replied timidly, “Yes he is my brother”.
 I think she gave a harumph under her breath and continued with the roll call.
 I heard a strange sound and looked around the room and spied a yellow canary in a cage.
 I love animals so I figured she can’t be all bad.
 Somehow, I made it through the day, stayed quiet, never raised my hand, I just sat there.
 At the end of class, she dismissed everyone except “Carolyn, wait for a moment”.
 Of course, you may have figured out already, that is my name.
 She looked down at me.
 Did I mention she was a bit overweight and old?
 She continued to tell me all the bad behaviors my brother had done in her class.
 She then said, “I hope you don’t think you can get away with any of that with ME.”
 I looked down and tried to keep from showing the tears that were welling up and ready to pour out.
 I said, “No Miss Shook” and turned around and fled.
 And so, began my year in fourth grade in Miss.
 Shook’s class.